 Here’s my very banal writers biography.

 After a career in finance taking him from New Zealand to Australia, the United Kingdom and then back to NZ; Roly Andrews now works in the Disability Sector.
-Previously mentoring rough sleepers in London, and then supporting people and families affected by suicide, Roly is also a keen advocate for the rights of people living with disabilities.
+Previously mentoring rough sleepers in London, then supporting people and families affected by suicide, Roly is a keen advocate for the rights of people living with disabilities.

 He lives in Nelson with his wife and daughter.
 In his spare time, Roly enjoys fishing and tramping in the mountains and forests of Aotearoa.
 He also likes to play social cricket, analyse rugby and spend time with his family.
 After many years of practising, he is still trying to learn to play the trombone!